| Search our quarter-million Q&As |

 You may already know something about chrome plating; but if you don't, and you try to open a chrome plating shop, and have never even been in one, you start with zero knowledge of absolutely everything.
 How would you price your product, what medical surveillance would you request for your employees, what emergency procedures would you set up to handle a fire, where would you send your polisher for training, what would you do if a chromic acid tank sprung a leak?
 How would you clean the floor?
 What would you adjust if the parts are pitted, or rusting, or whitewashed, or burnt at the corners, or yellowish in the recesses, or if the plating peels off?
 What records would you keep of your exhaust ventilation system?

 Questions like this can be fired off 10 a minute for the next week, and each takes hours to answer.
-So my advice to aspiring chrome shop owners always remains to really try to get a job in a plating shop for a little while.
+So my advice to aspiring chrome shop owners always remains to get a job in a plating shop for at least a little while.
 Good luck; we hope you'll join us!

 Ted Mooney, P.E.